How to Edit Photos in Lightroom: Step-by-Step Guide by Pro Wedding Photographer

 3. Cropping and Straightening

 Perfect your composition using Lightroom’s Crop Overlay tool.
 Use the rule of thirds grid to align key elements.
+For wedding and portrait work, maintain a clean 3:2 aspect unless you're delivering for social crops.
 If your horizon is tilted, use the Straighten tool to correct it.

 Pro Tip: Press the ‘R’ key to quickly enter the crop tool.
 Press ‘X’ while in crop mode to toggle between landscape and portrait orientation.